quantavil/obsidian/AA/Intro.md

 Previously, I have contributed to projects involving Web Application Testing, conducting comprehensive assessments on platforms including Essence Bank, Food Delivery, and Travel Booking applications.
 Additionally, my involvement in API Testing

-I am enthusiastic about the prospect of collaborating on this project within our company, leveraging my skills and experiences to drive success.
-Thank you for considering my candidacy, and I look forward to further discussing how I can contribute to our team's objectives.
+I am enthusiastic leveraging my skills  and I look forward to further discussing how I can contribute to our team's objectives.